 The 620 series IEDs are configured with default configurations, which can be used as examples of the 620 series engineering with different function blocks.
 The default configurations are not aimed to be used as real end-user applications.
-The end-users always need to create their own application configuration with the configuration tool.
+The endusers always need to create their own application configuration with the configuration tool.
 However, the default configuration can be used as a starting point by modifying it according to the requirements.

-REM620 is available with one default configuration targeting for differential protection.
-The default signal configuration can be altered by means of the graphical signal matrix or the graphical application functionality of the Protection and Control IED Manager PCM600.
-Furthermore, the application configuration functionality of the IED supports the creation of multi-layer logic functions using various logical elements including timers and flip-flops.
+REF620 is available in two alternative default configurations: configuration A with traditional current and voltage measurement transducers and configuration B with current and voltage sensors.
+The default configuration can be altered by means of the graphical signal matrix or the graphical application functionality of the Protection and Control IED Manager PCM600.
+Furthermore, the application configuration functionality of PCM600 supports the creation of multi-layer logic functions using various logical elements, including timers and flip-flops.
 By combining protection functions with logic function blocks, the IED configuration can be adapted to user-specific application requirements.